-As March 2 s of 018 Three Months Ended March 2018
+As of June 2019 Three Months Ended June 2019

-\$ in millions H ligh L ow М ean
+\$ in millions High Low Mean

-SVaR \$ 759 \$ 898 \$ 759 \$ 849
+SVaR \$ 687 \$ 696 \$ 636 \$ 672

-SVaR x Multiplier 2, 276 1
+SVaR x Multiplier 2,062 1

-RWAs \$ 28, 445
+RWAs \$ 25,780

 SVaR is subject to the same regulatory multiplier used for Regulatory VaR and is further multiplied by 12.5 to convert into RWAs.
+Calculation differences may exist due to rounding.

 Incremental Risk.
 Incremental risk is the potential loss in value of non-securitized inventory positions due to the default or credit migration of issuers of financial instruments over a one-year time horizon.
 As required by the market risk regulatory capital rules, this measure is calculated at a 99.9% confidence level over a one-year time horizon.
-It uses a multi-factor model assuming a constant level of risk.
+It uses a multifactor model assuming a constant level of risk.
 When assessing the risk, we take into account market and issuer-specific concentration, credit quality, liquidity horizons and correlation of default and migration risk.
-The liquidity horizon is calculated based upon the size of exposures and the speed at which we can reduce risk by hedging or unwinding positions, given our experience during a historical stress period, and is subject to the prescribed regulatory minimum.
+The liquidity horizon is calculated based on the size of exposures and the speed at which we can reduce risk by hedging or unwinding positions, given our experience during a historical stress period, and is subject to the prescribed regulatory minimum.